eiahb3838ya/PHBS_ML_for_quant_project/README.md

 #### 1.5 Work flow

 We implement a feature selection to choose 18 features (factors) out of 52 daily factor data and 8 alpha factors from WorldQuant101 to establish classifiers using logistic regression, naive Bayes, KNN, perceptron, decision tree, SVM, XGBoost and a Sequential neural network model in Keras to predict the rise or fall of Wind All A Index the next day.
-We build our models and renew them, using them to predict the price up or down of the next trading days.
-Next we calculate the long-short net asset value (NAV) of WindA based on the position we hold according to the predictions.
-After that we do some tests and assessments on the strategy.
-The whole work flow is shown in Figure 2.
+Then we The whole work flow is shown in Figure 2.

 ```mermaid
 graph TB